 Analyze whether existing zoning along transit lines allows TOD and identify target areas for future investment

-Develop model zoning for TOD that can be adopted by individual municipalities
+Develop best practices and model zoning for TOD that can be adopted by individual municipalities

 4. TOD Financing Strategies